For anyone interested in joining the lab, please read our authorship guidelines [revised & updated Feb 2022].

 I am always interested in hearing from prospective graduate students to my lab.
 As the other pages on this site probably make clear, the students that would make the best fit for my lab are those who are interested in pursuing big questions in evolutionary and behavioral ecology that somehow span the basic-applied divide, and employ integrative approaches.
 Students who have thrived under my mentorship are motivated, have experienced enough of scientific research to really understand if this pathway is for them, want to grow as independent thinkers, and with whom I’ve been able to develop a good rapport including open lines of communication.
 We mainly study birds, and mainly do so in grassland and Neotropical systems.
 The closer your interests and experiences are to these systems, the better likelihood that our scientific goals will coincide.

-At the moment, I am interested in talking to applicants who would like to begin their program in the fall of 2021 interested in developing a project related to the movement ecology of grassland birds using the growing MOTUS town network.
+At the moment, I am most interested in talking to applicants who would like to begin their program in the fall of 2022 interested in developing a project related to the movement ecology of grassland birds using the growing MOTUS town network.
 If this topic intersect with your interests, consider reading about MOTUS and some of the work we have done on both migration and dispersal in the lab for more background (more papers on the Publications page), then please email me, explaining why you are interested in my lab (the more specific the better!) and attach your CV.
 Prospective students can find much valuable information about the Division of Biology’s graduate program here and discover the top 10 reasons to attend grad school at K-State here.
 Potential applicants would compete for support through the Division of Biology which includes summer stipend, tuition waivers, and health insurance.
 If you are in the enviable position of bringing your own funding with you (i.e. a fellowship), then more things are possible!

 Are you interested in …?

 - gaining hands-on experience doing bird research in the outdoors?